bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 the node.
 They are easier to use.

 For intrusive lists the user of the list provides the layout of the node.
-They are more difficult to use but have the advantage that one can get the pointer to the node from a reference to the value, and that a value can be linked into multiple lists.
+They are more difficult to use but have the advantage a value can be linked into multiple lists (or even other data structures).

-# Ownership and allocators

-A variety of options can be made for how the nodes are allocated and if the user of the list owns the nodes directly or indirectly (through the list).
+# Getting an iterator from a reference to a value

+One possible facility is to provide a mean to get an iterator from a reference to a value.
+This is usually the case for intrusive lists, but can be provided

+for non-intrusive lists as well.

+# Node ownership

+If the list owns the nodes, they get deleted when the list gets destroyed.

+The other option is that the list does not own the nodes.
+This is usually the case with intrusive lists, in particular when a node is part of more than a list, at most one list can own the nodes.

-# Iterators
+# Operations available

-The iterators for a list can be simply a pointer to a node with simple logic to advance by one position by following `next` (or `prev`).

-Or they can be larger e.g. to allow for either a minimalistic header or a back insert operation.
+All lists provide:
+- constant time access to the front (the first value)
+- constant time `push_front`
+- constant time `pop_front`
+- constant time insertion and erasure after iterator (i.e. other than the end iterator)

+Typical optional operations are:
+- constant time access to the back (the last value)
+- constant time `push_back`
+- constant time `pop_back`
+- constant time insertion and erasure before iterator
+- some form of constant time transfer of nodes to another list (splicing)

 # Meaning of pointers in the node